 Kenneth Rogoff writes on international macroeconomics and financial crises.
 His publications include Foundations of International Macroeconomics (with Maurice Obstfeld) and This Time is Different: Eight Centuries of Financial Folly (with Carmen Reinhart).
 From 2001-2003, he served as chief economist at the International Monetary Fund....
 Read more about Kenneth Rogoff

-Ludwig Straub is an assistant professor of economics in fall.
+Ludwig Straub is an assistant professor of economics.
 He is a former post-doctoral fellow in economics at Harvard.
 His research focuses on macroeconomics and international economics.
 Ludwig received his Ph.D. in economics from MIT in 2018 and holds undergraduate and master’s degrees in mathematics and physics....
 Read more about Ludwig Straub